janet-dev/ci-milestone-project-4/README.md

 ### Current Features

-* This app consists of nine user pages for:
+* This app consists of pages for:
     - Home
     - Products
     - Product Detail
-    - Log In, Register
-    - Profile
     - Shopping Bag
     - Checkout
-    - Log Out
     - Blog List
     - Blog Article
     - Newspaper Subscription
+    - Sign Up
+    - Sign In
+    - Profile (user/admin login only)
+    - Sign Out

-* Plus two additional administrator (superuser) pages for:
+* Plus two additional admin (superuser) pages for:
     - Add Product
     - Edit Product
-* And a further set of in-built Django error pages e.g. 404, 500
+* And a further set of in-built Django admin pages for user and app management

 #### Navigation :compass:

 Navigation bar will be the default responsive Bootstrap one.